nycmeshnet/docs/content/hardware/config.md

 ### <a name="sxtKiosk"></a>SXTsq kiosk

 The following works with a new SXTsq or a reset SXTsq.
+You must have the "International" version.
 To reset an SXTsq, hold the reset button for 10 seconds while the unit is running

 ssh into 192.168.88.1 and paste this-